sbhal/anki-sync/README.md

 ```

 Replace the paths in `volumes` as in the above step.

-The environment variables are detailed at https://docs.ankiweb.net/sync-server.html.
+The environment variables are detailed at [here](https://docs.ankiweb.net/sync-server.html).

-Image tags directly correspond with the ones found at https://github.com/ankitects/anki/tags.
+List of image tags are available [here](https://github.com/sbhal/anki-sync/pkgs/container/anki-sync) and they directly correspond with the ones found at https://github.com/ankitects/anki/tags.

+This is done after offician maintainer declined to support in near future [here](https://github.com/ankitects/anki/issues/2715).
 # Runbooks
 ## Push tags
 ```